eternal-io/keon/README.md

 The start signs can be mixed, but the first must be the vertical-bar `|`.
 </details>

+> [!IMPORTANT]
+> KEON is not ready for production use, more comprehensive tests are needed, and there is no standard yet.

 > [!NOTE]
-> This is not ready for production use, more comprehensive tests are needed, and there is no standard yet.
+> Version 0.2 has some breaking changes:
+>
+> - Syntax changes: Use `%` to represent "marary tuple" instead, you will never see them in pretty outputs.
+> - MSRV: `1.70.0 -> 1.74.0`, and this crate is planned to be migrated to Rust 2024, as soon as it is available.
+> - Public API:
+>   - Rename `Deserializer::end -> Deserializer::finish`

 ## [Example](https://github.com/eternal-io/keon/blob/master/examples/roundtrip.rs)